• Skip to primary navigation

 • 2 Green onions

-• 2 tbsp Cashews or sliced almonds Roasted
+• 2 tablespoon Cashews or sliced almonds Roasted

 • ½ cup Canned mandarin oranges Juice packed, drained